The Perfect Summer With Your Kids – Expectation Vs. Reality

 Seriously, I hate Supermoms (and dads).

 You know the type.
 They always have the perfect plan for the perfect day with their perfect children that goes perfectly as planned, as documented by perfect Instagram pics and Facebook posts.
-They always have An Answer for everything, and a Tsk-Tsk Comment for anything.
+They always have an Answer for everything, and a Tsk-Tsk Comment for anything.
 And they’re all full of crap.

 Just don’t tell them that, because they’ve got pages and pages of Instagram photos and Pinterest projects to back up their claim that they’re just better parents than the rest of us.
 Which they’ll let you know anytime they feel like you’re not doing everything the way they would do it.
 Because they’re always right, dontchaknow?

 Look, I get it.
-We all love our kids and we all want everyone else to know how much we love our kids because we tend to love them so dang much, it hurts.
+We all love our kids and we all want everyone else to know how much we love our kids because we tend to love them so dang much it hurts.
 I really do understand that.
 But you can love your kid and profess your love for your kid without being a jerk to other parents about it.

-You don’t need to tear down other moms and dads either directly or through passive-aggressive “observations” you make behind clicking teeth and manicured talon nails to make yourself look better.
+You don’t need to tear down other moms and dads either directly or through passive-aggressive “observations” you make behind clicking teeth and manicured talons to make yourself look better.
 Trying to prove how far above other parents you are doesn’t actually make you a better parent.
 It just makes you obnoxious.

 I like to think I'm a good parent, but I know I could be better.
 Which is why I try to do right by my kid each and every day.
 I even talk about parenting a lot.
 For example, here’s something I wrote about being a stepdad.
 I take tons of pictures of my kid.
 I brag on my kid.
 I make blog posts about my kid.
 I buy him things.
 I make things with him.
 I plan and execute elaborate birthday parties for him with celebrity guest appearances.
 I play with him, I listen to him, I grow with him.
-I do all these things, but it never really feel like I’m doing enough.
+I do all these things, but it never really feels like I’m doing enough.
 Ya know?

 And that, I think, is the real difference between Supermoms (and dads) and the Rest Of Us.
 They have it all figured out.
 They know what’s best.
-They know what they’re doing with their organic, gluten-free, hand sanitizing, free range, essential oiling, locally sourced parenting style.
+They know what they’re doing with their organic, gluten-free, hand sanitizing, free range, essential oiling, locally-sourced parenting style.
 They have that stuff locked down.
 Best Parents Ever.
 Pro at Parenting.
 GOLD STAR.

 Which is, in my opinion, the exact opposite of what makes a good parent.
 Or at least a normal one.